 8. "Ribbon of Darkness"

-Country fans might be sleeping on the talents and influence of Gordon Lightfoot.
-Robbins found success with this gorgeous song panned from Gord’s Gold.
+Many Robbins fans also revere the talents and influence of Gordon Lightfoot.
+Robbins found success with this gorgeous song panned from Gord's Gold.

 7. "Among My Souvenirs"